 Education vs. Entertainment Study

-In 2010, Oceans of Fun took part in a research study that was presented at the 2010 IMATA conference that was held in Boston.
-This research study is award winning, and Oceans of Fun is proud to have been a part of it!
+In 2010, Ocean Connections took part in a research study that was presented at the 2010 IMATA conference that was held in Boston.
+This research study is award winning, and Ocean Connections is proud to have been a part of it!

 Read the full article by downloading the file in the resource folder below.